 Today, CAMH is driving real change in mental health.
 From walled asylum to symbol of hope, CAMH has become a world leader in mental health with over 120 scientists at the heart of our research program.
 Today, our discoveries are improving treatments, changing attitudes, shaping policies and creating real hope for people with mental illness not just in Canada, but around the world.
 With your support, we can make breakthroughs, dismantle barriers and save lives.
 The future of mental health starts today—right here, right now, with all of us.

 “I chose to give to CAMH and hope to be able to support more in years to come because I believe in the latest science of trauma, resilience and addiction.
-I believe that confronting social-psychological traumas can help us evolve while assisting our services to adapt for effective science-led treatments.” - Michael Joaquín Reyes, CAMH donor
+I believe that confronting social-psychological traumas can help us evolve while assisting our services to adapt for effective science-led treatments.” - Michael Joaquín Reyes, CAMH monthly donor

 “I think people should support CAMH research because we’ve tolerated inaction and inequity for too long, and it’s time for this change.”